cksystemsteaching/selfie/README.md

 > Two ways to make things faster, really faster

 Algorithmic complexity holds the key to make things faster, and by that we mean fundamentally faster, not just by a constant factor but in terms of, well, algorithmic complexity.
 There are only two ways which may be combined as well.
 Firstly, we may be able to improve algorithms in such a way that they get better upper and lower bounds, sometimes at the expense of space complexity or vice versa but not necessarily.
 A lot of computer scientists are doing just that.
 Secondly, we may be able to invent new hardware that can perform in a single step a non-constant amount of work of our old hardware.
-While this may not be possible in general for all types of algorithms, it may still be possible for some.
+While this may not be possible in general for all types of algorithms, it may still be possible for some, potentially enabling entirely new applications.
 Quantum computers are a promising example of that.

 > Virtualization

+While less ambitious, improving constant factors in hardware and software performance is still very important and may also be extremely difficult.
+Depending on the improvement, even new applications are possible as well.
+Try the following in your terminal:

 ```
 make os
 ```

+...

 ### Life